Diophantine Approximation Groups, Kronecker Foliations and Independence: Introduction

 \section{Introduction}

-The is the first of three papers introducing a paradigm within which global algebraic number theory for $\R$ may be formulated, in such a way as to make possible the synthesis of algebraic and transcendental number theory into a coherent whole.
+This is the first of three papers introducing a paradigm within which global algebraic number theory for $\R$ may be formulated, in such a way as to make possible the synthesis of algebraic and transcendental number theory into a coherent whole.
+The picture offered here is evolving and not yet definitive in form, but is one consistent with principles stated or implicit throughout number theory.

-The proposed theory is based on the notion of a diophantine approximation of a real number $\theta$: informally, an integer sequence $\{ n_{i}\}$ for which there is another integer sequence $\{ n^{\perp}_{i}\}$ satisfying $n_{i}\theta -n^{\perp}_{i}\rightarrow 0$.
-Actually we will identify sequences that are ``eventually equal'' by passing to an ultrapower $\bast\Z$ of $\Z$, defining a diophantine approximation as a sequence class $\bast n\in\bast\Z$ satisfying:
+The proposed theory is based on the notion of a {\it diophantine approximation} of a real number $\uptheta$: informally, an integer sequence $\{ n_{i}\}$ for which there is another integer sequence $\{ n^{\perp}_{i}\}$ satisfying

+Actually we will identify sequences that are ``eventually equal'' by passing to an ultrapower $\bast\Z$ of $\Z$ (c.f. \cite{BS}), defining a diophantine approximation as a sequence class $\bast n\in\bast\Z$ satisfying: